sileshn/Magisk-WSL2-Patcher/README.md

 It detects LineageOS **for microG** version via adb, download the ROM, extracts `payload.bin` and dumps `boot.img`, patches it with Magisk, and flashes it.

-:warning: **This has only been tested on a FP3 device, at the time of writing with LineageOS for microG 18.1 (February 20, 2022 build) Magisk v24.1** :warning:
+:warning: **This has only been tested on a FP3 device, at the time of writing with LineageOS for microG 18.1 (March 17, 2022 build) Magisk v24.3** :warning:

 ## Run on an other device